By: Jeremy Neisser

 If you’re running on a sunny day, sun glares can be a huge issue that will always force you to slow down to avoid accidents.

-Running hats offer extended shade from the glaring sun rays, so you won’t have to use your hands to shade your eyes and lose your balance or speed.
+Running hats offer extended excellent sun protection from the glaring sun rays, so you won’t have to use your hands to shade your eyes and lose your balance or speed.

 5. You Look Better, You Feel Better, You Do Better!